 This stranger was my father.
 The Jews who recognized him could not believe their eyes.
 On that day, through sheer chutzpah, he succeeded in reversing the decree.
 The Jews of Danilev were released from the cattle cars and returned to their homes (what was left after the looting, that is).
 They were now all legal citizens.

 Where Can We Run?

 Theirs was not a happy ending, however.
 The Jews were safe in Danilev for just one more year.
 During that time, on his occasional visits, my father tried desperately but in vain to convince his family and townsfolk to flee.
 He succeeded with but a handful of people, mostly teenagers.
 The others simply did not believe him.
 The things he said "will" happen, they argued "could not" happen.
 And besides, "Where can we run to?!"

 He offered to get them forged gentile papers, and to help them escape to the forests, providing them with peasants' clothes.
 But to no avail.
 To them, such acts seemed too desperate.
 They felt they stood a better chance of surviving at home than in the forest.

-He felt responsible and guilty for his family's death, feeling he should have somehow saved them.
+He felt responsible for his family's death, feeling he might have saved them.